 Gabrielle Agyei reports from the PEACH: Recollections event last December

 What is it that makes a writer?
 The human capability of thought and emotion is a driving force for creativity.
-A writer responds to the world around them, constantly using the environment as a kind of spring board with which to express and put into words the unexplainable.
+A writer responds to the world around them, constantly using the environment as a kind of springboard to express and put into words the inexplicable.
 If this is the case all of us are writers at heart, not just writers but creators.
-Those who turn abstract feeling into the physical are merely brave enough to share parts of themselves with the world that leave us vulnerable.
+Those who turn abstract feelings into the physical are merely brave enough to share parts of themselves with the world that leave us vulnerable.

-Peach Magazine is a Student Media outlet totally dedicated to creative thought.
-They collect a variety writing, anything from poetry and prose, to visual mediums of art including painting, illustration and drawing.
-Ultimately, PEACH is a creative collective that welcomes all looking to create.
-And on 11th December 2017, I was lucky enough to attend their event Recollections, with all pieces evolving from the concept of memory; each one making us who we are.
+PEACH Magazine is a student media outlet totally dedicated to creative thought.
+They collect a variety of writing, anything from poetry and prose to visual mediums of art including painting, illustration and drawing.
+Ultimately, PEACH is a creative collective welcoming all looking to create.
+On 11th December 2017 I was lucky enough to attend their event Recollections – all pieces revolving around the concept of memory, each one making us who we are.
 Upon setting foot into the Arts One Lecture theatre, which hosted the event, I was transported into what seemed almost magic.
 A dark room, lit only by twinkling fairy lights and the colours of gorgeous projected illustrations created such a beautiful atmosphere.
-It was the kind of atmosphere that found you leaving reality at the door, falling deeply into pool of delicious words and beautiful stories.
+It was the kind of atmosphere that found you leaving reality at the door, falling deeply into a pool of delicious words and beautiful stories.

-The talent exhibited at Recollections was truly amazing and inevitably after such an experience, there was a desire to gain a little more insight into how PEACH works, and its purpose for both creatives and art appreciators on campus.
-Greg Dimmock, the editor-in-chief of the magazine who plays a vital role in both running and overseeing it, shed light on PEACH and its place within Queen Mary.
+The talent exhibited at Recollections was truly amazing and, inevitably after such an experience, there was a desire to gain a little more insight into how PEACH works and its purpose for both creatives and art appreciators on campus.
+Greg Dimmock, the editor-in-chief of the magazine who plays a vital role in both running and overseeing it, sheds light on PEACH and its place within Queen Mary.

 What is the purpose of PEACH?